The 3-Month Wall

 2. Run on every commit in CI

-4. New features require new Hurl tests
+4. When adding new features, add new Hurl tests

-Works on Legacy Too
+It Works on Legacy Too

 Step 1: Capture current behavior in Hurl.

-Step 2: Wire it into CI.
+Step 2: Hook it into CI.

 Step 3: You’re safe now.

-Andrej Karpathy, who coined “vibe coding,” declared exactly one year later in February 2026 that “the era of vibe coding is over.”
-The new paradigm is agentic engineering — humans don’t write code, they orchestrate agents that autonomously plan, implement, and test.
+Andrej Karpathy, who coined vibe coding, declared in February 2026 – exactly one year later – “The vibe coding era is over.”
+The new paradigm is agentic engineering – humans don’t write code; they orchestrate agents that autonomously plan, implement, and test.

 Don’t change the model.
 Add a contract.